paldhous/ucb/2016/dataviz/md_raw/class3.md

 To freeze the line thicknesses, hover over the title bar for the line thickness legend, select `Edit Sizes...` and fill in the dialog box as follows:

 ![](./img/class3_26.jpg)
-Replace!

-Now remove this legend from the visualization.
-We will later add an annotation to our dashboard to explain the line thickness.
+Now remove this legend from the visualization, together with the color legend.
+We can later add an annotation to our dashboard to explain the line thickness.

 To freeze the Y axis, right-click on it, select `Edit Axis...`, make it `Fixed` and click `OK`: